JonLev03-hub/Kickstarter-Statistics/README.md

   ###### Goal Vs Success

   When thinking of other ways that we may be able to increase the success rate of a kickstarter campaign we looked into how the goal of the campaign may effect the success of the campaign.
 First we found some descriptive statistics around the campaign goals.
-We found that the campaigns with a lower goal tend to me more successful, the exact numbers are listed below
+We found that the campaigns with a lower goal tend to me more successful, the exact numbers are listed below.
+The column on the left shows the successful campaigns and the column on the right shows the failed campaigns.

 ![image](https://user-images.githubusercontent.com/81537476/134839345-e60d6a16-a5e2-4feb-ac5c-06e9ffb96fce.png)